zooldk/docker-spring-boot/presentation/docker.md

 ???

-* we do not need explictitomcat - we have docker!- just kill it!
+* we do not need explict tomcat - we have docker!- just kill it!

 * you update spring boot version and everything get updated and fits.